wmg9721204/Trace-Optimization-and-Manifold-Learning/README.md

 objective function = tr( - ) <br>
 subject to orthogonal constraints.

-This repository contains julia codes that <br>
+This repository contains a jupyter notebook containing codes that <br>
 (1) solve the trace optimization and <br>
 (2) implement the manifold learning methods mentioned above.